chili-chips-ba/openPCIE/1.pcb/README.md

 ### Usecase 1: Direct FPGA_RC to FPGA_EP (Gen1 x1)
 @AnesVrce to add illustration.

 This scenario is the bread-and-butter, the meat of this project.
 That's what it is about.
-We intend to test our Artix-7 RootComplex in both "Slot" and M.2 form-factors.
+We intend to test our Artix-7 RootComplex in Standard PCIe slot.
 The backplane design leaves the path open for future exploration of **x4** and **Gen2** implementations.

 This same scenario is also envisioned for testing the interoperability of our [openCologne-PCIE](https://github.com/chili-chips-ba/openCologne-PCIE) EndPoint with Xilinx Artix-7 RootComplex.